Leafwing-Studios/fop-rules/docs/character-options/classes/elementalist.md

 A swirling blast of sand carried by the wind pummels your target.
 Make an Prowess attack against a creature or object of your choice within range.
 If you hit, deal 1d8 + Presence hybrid air and earth damage.

-If you have at least 4 stacks of air exposure, push yourself and your target back 5 feet away from the other.
+If you have at least 4 stacks of air exposure, push yourself and your target back 1 tile away from the other.

 If you have at least 4 stacks of earth exposure, knock both yourself and your target prone.